What is child support

 These organisations may also be able to help.
 They don’t provide legal advice.

-Department of Human Services (Child Support) —administers the child support scheme to ensure parents contribute to the costs of raising children after separation.
+Services Australia (Child Support) — administers the child support scheme to ensure parents contribute to the costs of raising children after separation.
 Gives support and help to parents, including calculating, collecting and transferring child support payments.